Conatus

-In the philosophy of Baruch Spinoza, conatus (/koʊˈneɪtəs/; :wikt:conatus; Latin for "effort; endeavor; impulse, inclination, tendency; undertaking; striving") is an innate inclination of a thing to continue to exist and enhance itself.
+In the philosophy of Baruch Spinoza, conatus (/koʊˈneɪtəs/; Latin for "effort; endeavor; impulse, inclination, tendency; undertaking; striving") is an innate inclination of a thing to continue to exist and enhance itself.
 This thing may be mind, matter, or a combination of both, and is often associated with God's will in a pantheist view of nature.
 The conatus may refer to the instinctive will to live of living organisms or to various metaphysical theories of motion and inertia.
 Today, conatus is rarely used in the technical sense, since classical mechanics uses concepts such as inertia and conservation of momentum that have superseded it.
 It has, however, been a notable influence on later thinkers such as Arthur Schopenhauer and Friedrich Nietzsche.